mingjiewong/htx-assessment/README.md

 ## Relative path to the CSV file containing transcription data
 CSV_FILE_PATH=../asr/data/cv-valid-dev.csv

+## The base URL of the Elasticsearch cluster that the search-ui application (as a frontend container) connects to.
+### Ensure that this matches the hostname of the Elasticsearch service in Docker Compose (if used).
+REACT_APP_ELASTICSEARCH_HOST=http://elasticsearch-node1:9200
 ```

 2. Load the environment variables into your current terminal session.